AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 ## 3.4 Else If Statements

 **Goals**
--   Learn multiple selections with the if/else-if conditional.
+-   Learn multiple selections with the if/else-if/ else conditional.
 	-   I will be able to use else if statements to improve the complexity of a program.